fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 ## Lists
 - How is list created?
-- How to add/change/delete element(s) from a list?
+- How can we iterate over a list?
 - How to find out list's length?
+- Which methods exist to work with lists?
 - What is list comprehension?
 - What is list packing and unpacking?
-- How can we iterate over a list?
 - What is the difference between shallow and deep copy?

 #### Resources